Click, don't pick! Fantastic Fungi at Longshaw

 You can find over 1000 kinds of fungi at Longshaw – from eye-catching fly agarics and waxcaps, to many kinds of woody brackets and crusts on logs, as well as jelly fungi, rusts and mildews.
-Many are tiny but beautiful, so a hand-lens is always useful.
-And bring your camera!
+Many are tiny but beautiful, so a magnifier is always useful.

 Some of the most amazing fungi at Longshaw are the “Ice-Man Fungi” on birch trees.
 This fungus, also called the Hoof Fungus, was carried by Ötzi the Ice Age man 5000 years ago for using as tinder to light fires.
 You can spot them all over the Estate.